 Another road sign you may not be familiar with is a green/brown square with a spiral in the middle.
 It means that there is a nature reserve ahead of you.

 You could also see road signs that are in the shape of a black and white rectangle, a road with a silhouette of a church in the background and a large letter e in the middle with a marker on it.
 It means village étape (a tiered village in French), which marks a small village that is next to a highway and has a certain infrastructure in place for travellers.
-This includes a population under 5000 people, a classified hotel, a tourist information centre, a number of "basic" shops such as grocery, butcher and baker).
+This includes a population of under 5000 people, a classified hotel, a tourist information centre, and a number of "basic" shops such as grocery, butcher and baker).

-In cities, you may come across street signs that look like a normal sign marking a no parking zone, but what does the number 16.31 on it mean?
+In cities, you may come across street signs that look like normal signs marking a no parking zone, but what does the number 16.31 on it mean?
 Does it mean that parking is prohibited after 4:31 pm every day?
 If that's what you're thinking, you're close, but not quite right.
 In fact, it means that parking is not allowed in the zone with this sign from the 16th of the month until the 31st.

 France specific signs

 Sometimes you will see road signs that don't have a graphical presentation of what they mean and only have a French phrase written.
 Examples of these kinds of signs are:

 Sometimes you will see road signs that have no graphic representation of their meaning and only have a French phrase written on them.
 Examples of these types of signs are:

 A sign with the name of a town and "Prochaine sortie" written underneath, meaning "next exit".

 Or you may see road signs that state the speed limit and another sign underneath that says, Rappel.
 This simply means a reminder so drivers know the speed limit is still in effect and they need to be careful.